KIT-CMS/Excalibur/README.md

 Plotting/python/utility/labelsZJet.py (simple strings like 'zpt' are replaced with nicer Latex labels).

-##### Json plot configs
-- Json configs can be directly saved from the command line with HarryPlotter's --export-json functionality.
-These configs can later be read in again with -j, changed and saved again.
-The "_comment" key has to be added manually and should contain a short description of the plot.
-- Plotting/plot-configs/json-configs/ contains some json files for plots

 ##### Python plot configs
 - Python functions allow to construct loops of plots, but cannot be saved or read as easily as json files.
 Execution of these functions with --python, a list of the available functions can be displayed with --list-functions.
 The docstring of the functions should contain a description.
-- Plotting/plot-configs/python-configs/ contains some python plotting scripts
+- Plotting/plot-configs/configs/ contains some python plotting scripts

 ###### New Python plot config style
 There is a new python plot config style which allows to create new configs based